Massachusetts Alliance of Juvenile Court Clinics

 Every year thousands of the Commonwealth’s most vulnerable children and families appear before the Massachusetts Juvenile Courts.
 Over 70% face a combination of mental health and behavioral problems, medical issues, substance abuse, histories of abuse and neglect, learning disabilities, and cultural issues.
 The Juvenile Court Clinics consult to the Court on the most complicated cases.

-We want to thank the Legislature for all its support for the Juvenile Court Clinics over the years.
-In FY18 Senate Ways and Means provided a $1.5 Million increase for Forensic Services with $600,000 designated for the Juvenile Court Clinics, which did not prevail through Conference Committee.
-Now, in FY19 we seek funding at the FY18 SW&M level to recruit and retain highly specialized clinicians to meet the needs of:
+We want to thank the Legislature for its generous $1.5 million increase in support for the Juvenile Court Clinics in FY19.
+Now, in FY20 we seek maintenance of funding at the FY19 level to sustain those improvements and continue to recruit and retain highly specialized clinicians to meet the needs of:

 - Children with substance use problems requiring emergency out-of-home care through a court order or community-based out-patient services.

 - Children who are Dual-Status Youth, involvedin both the child welfare and the juvenile justice system.

 - Children falling between the cracks of state agencies such as DCF, DMH and DYS.